schummLee/selfmade/README.md

 i will keep reupdate and relay on this new account since 2019 i will intriduce the wfrest shortly
-The project, named "Advanced Data Structures Library (ADSLib)," is an open-source collection of efficient data structures implemented in both C++ and C. It aims to provide a comprehensive set of data structures for developers working on performance-critical applications.
+The project, named "Advanced Data Structures Library (ADSLib)," is an open-source collection of efficient data structures implemented in both C++ and C. It aims to provide a comprehensive set of data structures for developers working on performance-critical applications. adding new trading bot into new section of selfmade prmise u will lik it and thanks to the contibution of new trade-bot as community cbaciba to ohn